iamrafiul/yelp-data-explorer/README.md

 using the cassandra host provided in `spark-submit` job and creates the keyspace and tables from the given CQL.

-## Step 2: Parsing YELP open dataset
+## Step 2: Parsing YELP open dataset and Insert data into cassandra table
 This is done by the `yelp_data_extractor.py`.
 It takes a file as argument with `-f` flag and extracts the tar file in a sub-directory named `data/`.

-## Step 3: Insert data into cassandra table
-This part is done by following steps:
+Data insertion is done by following steps:

 1. List all the json files from `data/` directory
 2. Read them one by one and extract the table name from the JSON file name.